-Medical Office Technologies Specialization
+Medical Office Administration Specialization

 Medical office administrative assistants are multi-skilled individuals essential in providing clerical support for the running of an efficient and profitable medical practice.
 They ensure quality, accuracy, accessibility and security in both paper and electronic systems.
-Because they work in the health care field, medical office administrative assistants also need specialized inowledge about the types of various classification systems to code and categorize patient information for insurance reimbursement purposes, for databases and registries and to maintain patients' medical histories.
+Because they work in the health care field, medical office administrative assistants also need specialized knowledge about the types of various classification systems to code and categorize patient information for insurance reimbursement purposes, for databases and registries and to maintain patients' medical histories.

-Employment of medical office administrative assistants is projected to grow 15 percent from 2014 to 2024, with a median annual salary in North Nonmetropolitian Arizona of \$39,880.
+Employment of medical office administrative assistants is projected to grow 15 percent through 2024, with a median annual salary in North Nonmetropolitan Arizona of \$33,310.
 The demand for health services professionals is expected to increase as the population ages.

-Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2017-18 Edition, Medical Records and Health Information Technicians (SOC 29-2071 May 2017)
+Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2018-19 Edition, Medical Records and Health Information Technicians (May 2018, SOC 43-6013)